Madeline Miller. Photo by Nina Subin

 Sweet Briar College’s Common Read selection for the 2019-2020 academic year features not one book, but a pair of books “in dynamic and rich conversation with one another across thousands of years,” says Director of the Center for Creativity, Design and the Arts Carrie Brown.
 They are Madeline Miller’s No. 1 New York Times best-selling novel “Circe”

 — about the legendary sorceress and goddess who (among other things) turns men into pigs in “The Odyssey” — and Emily Wilson’s celebrated translation of “The Odyssey,”

 “Circe” by Madeline Miller

-Free copies of both Common Read books were made available to students, faculty and staff at the end of the spring semester.
-In addition to the readings, first-year students talked about the books during orientation, and faculty have been leading book club-style conversations over the lunch hour in the dining hall each week throughout the fall semester.
+Free copies of both books were made available to students, faculty and staff at the end of the spring semester.
+In addition to the readings, first-year students will talk about the books during two discussions during orientation, and faculty will lead book club-style conversations over the lunch hour in the dining hall each week throughout the fall semester.

 For more information, email Brown at firstname.lastname@example.org